Making Tax Digital (MTD) – What is Making Tax Digital?

 Making Tax Digital, or MTD, is an HMRC initiative that replaces manual tax administration with an online, digital system for reporting and paying tax.

-Debitoor invoicing software will be fully compliant with Making Tax Digital by April 1st 2019.
+Debitoor invoicing software is fully compliant with Making Tax Digital.
 Try Debitoor for free with our 7 day free trial.

 Making Tax Digital is part of the British Government’s plan to transform the way individuals and businesses manage their taxes.
 The goal of MTD is to make it easier, more efficient, and more effective for taxpayers to report and pay the right amount of tax.